stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-18-responding-to-the-requests-of-seeds-of-soldarity.md

 I acknowledge that the testimonials show several people were really hurt by my irresponsible use of psychedelics, lack of care in intimate relationships, and lack of empathy over the period 2010-2017.
 Whilst there are details and interpretations that I contest, I understand and accept the overall picture, including patterns of behaviour and the deep hurt they have caused.
 I sincerely apologise to those that have been hurt by my past actions in connection with these topics.

-I understand that since I was frequently in leadership positions I had a responsibility to exercise a particularly high standard of behaviour.
+I understand that since I was frequently in leadership positions I had a responsibility to exercise a particularly high standard of behaviour, which I failed to do on a number of occasions.
 Going forward, I am committed to the safe and responsible use of psychedelics, [healthy](https://doubleblindmag.com/consent/) and [empowering](https://www.youtube.com/watch?v=auokDp_EA80) intimacy, and deep listening and empathy.

 *Step back from leadership roles and ‘thought-leadership’ opportunities.
 This includes declining invitations to speak, deactivating his email newsletter, and resigning from leadership positions within current organisations.*